Entering notes and rests

 • To add an interval above the selected note, use one of the following:

-• From the menu bar, select Add→Intervals and choose an interval from the list;
+• From the Note input toolbar, select Add→Intervals and choose an interval from the list

 • Press Alt+1-9.

-• For intervals below the selected note, you will need to apply a custom shortcut of your own (see Preferences).
+• For intervals below the selected note, you can apply a custom shortcut of your own (see Preferences)

 Entering rests